baijijs/entity/README.md

   ]
 }

-// See, only those fields specified will be exposed and formatted
+// See, only those fields specified will be exposed and formatted as we expect
 ```

 ## Usage

 ### General configurations

-Entity provide two global options that will help to simply the entity definition.
+Entity provide two global options that will help to simplify the entity definition.

 #### `Entity.types`

-Set default values to different types, defaults are `undefined` for all kinds of types.
+Set default value to different types.
+Defaults are `undefined` for all kinds of types.

-NOTE: Only `date` type has `format` property, other types only have `default` property.
+**NOTE**: Only `date` type has `format` property, all types have `default` property.

 And `format` property have two limit options: `iso` and `timestamp`.